fbpx

 Understanding Social Comparison on Social Media

 Social media use across platforms (Facebook, Twitter, Snapchat, Instagram, etc.) has increased drastically in the last decade.
-Humans are intrinsically social creatures, so the opportunities for connection and sharing offered by social media have made it especially popular.
-A 2018 nationally representative study by the Pew Research Center found that 95% of teens surveyed have access to a smart phone and 45% say that they go on-line constantly.
-Interestingly, despite its popularity with youth, nearly half (45%) say it has no clear effect on quality of life, while 31% and 24% describe it as positive or negative, respectively.
+Humans are intrinsically social creatures, so the opportunities for connection offered by social media have made it especially popular.
+Connecting with others and scrolling through posted content are two of the primary uses of social media.

-Fortunately, now that social media has been around for awhile, researchers are starting to better understand when and how it helps mental health and connectedness, as well as when and how it hurts these areas of life.
+Researchers are starting to better understand when and how it helps mental health and connectedness, as well as when and how it hurts these areas of life.
 One of the primary discoveries is the role that social comparison plays in our social media experience.
 The tendency to compare ourselves to others is natural, but in this case, having the tendency to notice people on social media who we judge (subconsciously or even unconsciously) as being better than us in key ways, often has a negative mental and emotional health impact.

 Why is social comparison on social media important?